Northrop YF-23: Concept definition

 Northrop was able to quickly adapt to the ATF's increasing emphasis on stealth.
 Since October 1981, a small team of engineers under Robert Sandusky within its ATB/B-2 division had been working on stealth fighter designs.
 Sandusky later became the Northrop ATF's Chief Engineer, and fellow B-2 stealth engineer Yu Ping Liu was recruited in 1985 as the chief scientist.
-Three design concepts were studied: the Agile Maneuverable Fighter (AMF) similar to N-360 with two canted vertical tails and the best aerodynamic performance of the three but with minimal stealth, the Ultra Stealth Fighter (USF) that emphasized maximum stealth through edge alignment with only four RCS lobes and nicknamed "Christmas Tree" for its planform shape, and the High Stealth Fighter (HSF) that balanced stealth and maneuverability with diamond wings, all-moving V-tail "ruddervators" (or butterfly tails), engine exhaust troughs, and aligned edges.
+(Note: Additional individuals with key roles include Walter Fellers for configurations, and Merle Jager and William Moore for aerodynamics.)
+Three design concepts were studied: the Agile Maneuverable Fighter (AMF) similar to N-360 with two canted vertical tails and the best aerodynamic performance of the three but with minimal stealth, the Ultra Stealth Fighter (USF) that emphasized maximum stealth through edge alignment with only four RCS lobes and nicknamed "Christmas Tree" for its planform shape, and the High Stealth Fighter (HSF) that balanced stealth and maneuverability with diamond wings, all-moving V-tail "ruddervators" (or butterfly tails), engine exhaust troughs, and aligned edges for eight RCS lobes.
+(Note: Northrop ATF configurator Darold Cummings stated that despite its excellent stealth potential, USF (DP21/DP22) was unsuitable due to aerodynamic qualities that made it uncontrollable beyond roughly 10° angle-of-attack.)
 First emerging in 1983, HSF took many design cues from the B-2 to reduce its susceptibility to radar and infrared detection, and Liu's understanding of both radar signatures and aerodynamics lent itself to key design features, such as the shaping of the nose (nicknamed the "platypus" for the initial shape and pronounced chine edges) and canopy with their continuously curved, Gaussian surfaces.
 By 1985, HSF had evolved to be recognizably similar to the eventual YF-23 and emerged as the optimal balance of stealth and aerodynamic performance.